 The Nothing Ear (stick) come in one color variant: 'White', and you can see our model's label here.
 If you come across another variant, please let us know in the discussions, and we'll update our review.

 The Nothing Ear Stick are the lower-end sibling of the Nothing Ear (1) Truly Wireless.
 Unlike the more premium model (which are in-ear headphones), these buds have an earbud design and lack ANC, so they don't block out much background noise.
-In addition, similar to other earbuds like the Apple AirPods (3rd generation) Truly Wireless, their one-size-fits-all design causes them to lack low-bass, which may be a deal breaker for fans of EDM and hip-hop.
-They have a very flat and neutral mid-range, which is good for vocal-centric content, though the extra treble makes them sound a little too bright.
+In addition, similar to other earbuds like the Apple AirPods (3rd generation) Truly Wireless, their one-size-fits-all design causes them to lack a touch of low-bass.
+They have an otherwise fairly neutral sound versatile enough for most kinds of content.

 Depending on your preferences, you may prefer either the Apple AirPods (3rd generation) Truly Wireless or the Nothing Ear (stick) Truly Wireless.
 The Apple headphones offer a lot more features if you have an iOS device, like an H1 chip for seamless pairing with other devices in your Apple ecosystem and Spatial Audio.
 Their battery life is better too.
 However, if you're an Android or Nothing user, you'll enjoy the Nothing, which have a more comfortable fit, better overall mic performance, and more customization features via their companion app.

 The Anker Soundcore Space A40 Truly Wireless are better budget-friendly headphones than the Nothing Ear (stick) Truly Wireless.
 The Anker are in-ears with ANC, meaning they can block out a significant amount of background noise around you.
-They also have a more neutral sound profile, which some users may prefer, have a superior battery performance, and support multi-device pairing as well as LDAC codec for Hi-Res audio.
+They have a superior battery performance, and support multi-device pairing as well as LDAC codec for Hi-Res audio.
 However, the Nothing are earbuds with a one-size-fits-all design.
-They're more comfortable and better built.
+They're more comfortable, better built, and have a more neutral sound profile, which some users may prefer.

 Depending on your preferences, you may prefer either the Apple AirPods (2nd generation) Truly Wireless or the Nothing Ear (stick) Truly Wireless.
 The Apple headphones offer and H1 chip for seamless pairing with other Apple devices, which can be handy if you're already immersed in this ecosystem.
 They also support Qi Wireless charging.
 However, if you're an Android or Nothing user, you'll want to check out the Nothing as they're more comfortable, have a better overall mic performance, and their app offers a graphic EQ and presets to help you customize their sound.